-In 2019, I did not rack up as many miles as in the past.
+In 2019, I did not rack up as many miles as before.
 Nevertheless, I had fun and even had a few new experiences.
-Hence, I decided to share my 2019 year in review with you.
-This review includes mileage reports, highlights of destinations and layovers, updates on family, 2020 hopes and dreams, and I hope a little travel inspiration at the end.
+Hence, I decided to share my 2019 year review with you.
+This review includes mileage reports, highlights of destinations and layovers, updates on family, 2020 hopes and dreams, and, I hope, a little travel inspiration at the end.

 I visited the east coast from Washington, D.C., to Orlando, FL, and Charleston, S.C.
-My new travel destination is the Great Omaha, NE, area; also the furthest west I went.
-This year saw my last trip, at least for now, to Charleston, SC.
+My new travel destination is the Great Omaha, NE, area; also, the furthest west I went.
+This year saw my last trip to Charleston, SC, at least for now.

 Road trips in 2019

-This year I traveled more via my least favorite transportation means, road trips.
-My guess is around 6 of them to my sister’s new Nebraska home.
-It takes seven to eight hours to drive out there with at least one fuel stop.
-I could get away with one fuel stop, but I found two works better, and then I almost have a full tank when I get to my sisters.
+This year, I traveled more via road trips via my least favorite transportation means.
+I guess around 6 of them to my sister’s new Nebraska home.
+Driving with at least one fuel stop takes seven to eight hours.
+I could get away with one fuel stop, but I found two works better, and then I almost had a full tank when I got to my sisters.
 Driving to Nebraska is not too bad but boring at points.
-The highlights include corn and other crop fields, windmills, themed rest stop in Iowa, and The Worlds Largest Truck Stop.
+The highlights include corn and other crop fields, windmills, themed rest stops in Iowa, and The Worlds Largest Truck Stop.

-My dad and I also took a road trip up to my grandma’s in northern Wisconsin.
-We gave her a smartphone, and for someone in her 80’s, she eagerly learned how to use the phone and is doing well with it.
-While up there, we also visited my dad’s youngest brother and checked out the house he is building.
-We took an outing with my grandmother to Fred Smith’s Wisconson Concrete Park in Philips.
+My dad and I also traveled to my grandma’s in northern Wisconsin.
+We gave her a smartphone, and for someone in her 80s, she eagerly learned how to use the phone and is doing well.
+While up there, we also visited my dad’s youngest brother and checked out the house he was building.
+We went with my grandmother to Fred Smith’s Wisconson Concrete Park in Philips.
 I drove past there several times but never stopped before.
 It was fun to share this experience with my dad and grandma.

 Trains of 2019